 [1] https://www.icao.int/safety/Pages/GRF.aspx

-[2] Note that each country’s regulator may set their own implementation date.
-For example, the implementation date for GRF in Canada is August 12th, 2021 (See Transport Canada Advisory Circular No. 300-019).
+[2] Note that each country's regulator may set their own implementation date.
+For example, the implementation date for GRF in Canada was August 12th, 2021 (See Transport Canada Advisory Circular No. 300-019).

 [3] https://store.icao.int/en/assessment-measurement-and-reporting-of-runway-surface-conditions-cir-355